-You can connect a Universal Serial Bus (USB) device to your computer, such as a mouse, floppy disk drive, speaker, and printer.
+You can purchase a Universal Serial Bus (USB) device, such as a mouse, floppy disk drive, speaker, and printer, and connect it to your computer.

 To connect a USB device

 - 1 Choose the USB port (1) you prefer to use. - 2 Plug the USB device cable (2) into the USB port.